Coordinating Board and Taskforce Chairs

 Chuck is the Chair of the Prisoners’ Rights Taskforce and a dedicated peace and justice advocate.
 He has been involved with the WNYPC for many years, and has had more than one stint on the Board.
 He is very involved with efforts to transform the Erie County Holding Center and the criminal justice system in general, including abolition of the Death Penalty and Solitary Confinement.
 Chuck is doing a tremendous job of working to right the wrongs of the criminal justice system, at huge personal cost as the systems pushes hard to quash truth-telling.
 Thanks, Chuck, for all your service!!

 Avery is on the WNY Peace Center Coordinating Board.
 He is a Sociology student at Buffalo State College (SUNY), and has been Assistant Secretary of the NAACP on campus.
-He works at the radio station, WBNY 91.3, and is always ready to commit to peace and justice issues and events.
-We are grateful for Avery’s young and leadership!
+He is associated with the radio station, WBNY 91.3.
+We are grateful for Avery’s young interest!

 Eric is the Chair of the Economic Justice Taskforce, which collaborate with other groups such as PUSH Buffalo, Center for Economic Justice (CEJ), League of Women Voters, and more.
 Eric often shows up at rallies, marches, and demos in surprising ways – as Eric Gottbucks, one of the Billionaires for Drumpf; as a Banana (is that right?), a “reefer,” or a who-knows-what (something related to the issue at hand); or with a Pachamama to light our way.
 We can count on Eric when we need him!